thudfactor/coi-presentation/PITCHME.md

 ## Following along

-This presentation is at https://gitpitch.com/thudafactor/coi-training .
+This presentation is at https://gitpitch.com/thudfactor/coi-training .

 ---

 ## Agenda

-- Day 1: Pantheon & Drupal Admin
+- *Day 1*: Pantheon & Drupal Admin |
-- Day 2: Patternlab & Drupal Templates
+- *Day 2*: Patternlab & Drupal Templates |
-- Day 3: Peak Tool, Data Migration, and more TBD
+- *Day 3*: Peak Tool, Data Migration, and more TBD |

 +++

 ### Daily Schedule

-- 9:00 - 12:00, a break in the middle
+- *9:00 - 12:00*, a break in the middle |
-- 12:00 - 1:00, lunch
+- *12:00 - 1:00*, lunch |
-- 1:00 - 4:00, with a break in the middle
+- *1:00 - 4:00*, with a break in the middle |
-- 4:00 - 5:00, open
+- *4:00 - 5:00*, open |

 +++

 ### Last Day

-The last half of the last day is unstructured to give us time to work together on changes or bug fixes on the College of Idaho site.
+After lunch we will have time to work on issues or changes together.

 ---

 ## Tools

-- Today is mostly in the browser
+- Today is mostly in the browser |
-- Days 2 and 3 we will be using the command line a lot
+- Days 2 and 3 we will be using the command line a lot |
-- Hopefully you already have already gotten a development environment functional
+- Hopefully you already have already gotten a development environment functional |
-- If not, there's an alternative (slower) method.
+- If not, there's an alternative (slower) method. |

 ---